holydrug/notification-service/README.md

 - with nothing (to send mail to all Person from repository with @RequestBody MailDto mailDto)
 - with carrier code as param (to send mails filtered to specific Operator with params = "carrierCode")

+## Notification service sender module ##

+    That module connects to rabbitmq and consumes all messages from queue

+    Message is converted with object mapper to understandable Mail local class Next step for Mail class will be sending it to MailSenderService to successful mailing
 ## Additional abilities ##

 ### Logs ###